openhab/openhab-docs/developers/prerequisites/osgids.md

 Let's take a look at some settings, that we can apply:

 - **immediate**:
-    - *true* - the component is activated as soon as all dependencies are satisfied;
+    - *true* - the component is activated as soon as all dependencies are satisfied.
+Adding this option will ensure that the component will be activated right after the bundle is activated and the component is satisfied;
     - *false* - the component has lazy activation.
-The activation of the component is delayed until the service is requested.
+The activation of the component is delayed(lazy activation) until the service is requested.
 This is the default value;
 - **cardinality**:
     - *1..1* - single service reference, that is mandatory.
 If your referenced service gets inactive, DS deactivates your service component as well (default value);
     - *0..1* - single service reference(not mandatory).
 You have to be aware that you might not have your reference resolved, your component can live with the absence;